Teachers walking outside school

 Pupil Premium

-In fact, the most common way our schools fund online tutoring is through a combination of Pupil Premium and the NTP.
-This year, there has been a 5% cash increase in Pupil Premium funding that translates to £1035 per eligible secondary school pupil.
+Pupil Premium funding can be used for online tutoring as it’s recognised by the EEF as a high-impact intervention for disadvantaged pupils.
+In fact, the most common way our schools fund online tutoring is through Pupil Premium.
+This year, there's been a 5% cash increase in Pupil Premium funding that translates to £1035 per eligible secondary school pupil.

 The National Funding Formula

 The National Funding Formula is how the government allocates funds to mainstream schools effectively and fairly.
-Information on Academic Year 2024-25 was published by the DfE earlier this year and shows funding has increased by 1.9% per pupil meaning every Secondary School will receive at least £5,995 per pupil.
+Information on Academic Year 2024-25 was published by the DfE earlier this year and shows funding has increased by 1.9% per pupil meaning every Secondary School will receive at least £5995 per pupil.

 You can use your core school budget to fund tutoring, giving you the greatest flexibility to set up long-term tutoring interventions as part of your school improvement strategies.